bondy-io/bondy_docs/docs/about/faq.md

 ### Is Bondy multi-protocol?

-At its core Bondy implements the Web Application Messaging Protoco (WAMP).
+At its core Bondy implements the Web Application Messaging Protocol (WAMP).
 Learn why this is important in [Why Bondy](/concepts/why_bondy).

 However, Bondy was envisioned as a multi-protocol router.
 Bondy already offers HTTP API Gateway capabilities, allowing to configure a mapping between arbitrary HTTP messages to WAMP messages, covering both RPC and Publish/Subscribe interactions.
 Bondy also currently provides a Kafka Bridge, allowing to configure a mapping from WAMP topics to Kafka topics.